adamhockenberry/bacphlip/paper/paper.md

 @nishimura_environmental_2017; @emerson_host-linked_2018; @daly_viruses_2019;
-@gregory_marine_2019], influence both the physiology and evolution of host species [@touchon_genetic_2016; @carey_phage_2019], and possess a number of unique traits [@ofir_contemporary_2018] that are relevant to ongoing biotechnological and medical applications [@dedrick_engineered_2019;
+@gregory_marine_2019], influence both the physiology and evolution of host species [@touchon_genetic_2016; @carey_phage_2019], and possess a number of unique traits that are relevant to ongoing biotechnological and medical applications [@ofir_contemporary_201; 8@dedrick_engineered_2019;
 @rodriguez-gonzalez_quantitative_2020].
-The availability of phage genome sequences has expanded in recent years due to the development of meta-genomics [@deng_viral_2014; @pope_whole_2015; @roux_viral_2015; @tisza_discovery_2020].
+The diversity and availability of phage genome sequences has expanded in recent years due to the development of metagenomic sequencing techniques [@deng_viral_2014; @pope_whole_2015;
-A particularly important aspect of phage biology is whether individual species have a temperate (lysogenic) or virulent (lytic) lifestyle [@bobay_adaptation_2013], a classification which refers to the ability of phage species to integrate into the host cell genome and lay dormant for periods of time.
+@roux_viral_2015; @tisza_discovery_2020].
+A particularly important aspect of bacteriophage biology is whether individual species have a temperate (lysogenic) or virulent (lytic) lifestyle [@bobay_adaptation_2013], a classification which refers to the ability of some phage species to integrate into host bacterial cell genomes where they may lay dormant for extended periods of time.

-While phage lifestyle ultimately should be determined experimentally, this is impractical for the entirety of newly discovered phage genomes.
-Using computational methods, @mcnair_phacts_2012 developed a random forest classifier (`PHACTS`) to predict lifestyle based off of sequence similarity to a set of query proteins (randomly selected from the phage proteome training set).
+The gold-standard for phage lifestyle classification relies on experimental determination, but these approaches are impractical for the entirety of newly discovered phage genomes (many of whom are known *only* by their genomes).
+Using computational methods, @mcnair_phacts_2012 developed a random forest classifier (`PHACTS`) to predict lifestyle based off of sequence similarity to a set of query proteins.
 More recently, @mavrich_bacteriophage_2017 described a computational classification method based on detecting a curated set of protein domains but did not make this software available.

-Here, we combined the distinct approaches used in previous studies to create an open-source software package for predicting phage lifestyles from genome sequence input. `BACPHLIP` (BACterioPHage LIfestyle Predictor) is a `python` library with an optional command-line interface that relies on the `HMMER3` software suite [@eddy_accelerated_2011] to identify the presence of a set of lysogeny-associated protein domains (methodically selected from the `Conserved Domain Database` [@lu_cddsparcle_2020]).
-From this presence/absence information, the core of `BACPHLIP` is a highly accurate random forest classifier that assigns a probability that the input phage is temperate or virulent.
+Here, we combined the distinct approaches used in previous studies to create an open-source software package for predicting phage lifestyles from genome sequence input (`fasta` formatted). `BACPHLIP` (BACterioPHage LIfestyle Predictor) is a `python` library with an optional command-line interface that relies on the `HMMER3` software suite [@eddy_accelerated_2011] to identify the presence of a set of lysogeny-associated protein domains within the genome (methodically selected from the `Conserved Domain Database` [@lu_cddsparcle_2020]).
+Using this presence/absence information, the core of `BACPHLIP` is a highly accurate random forest classifier that reports on the probability that the input phage genome is capable of the temperate lifestyle.

 # Development and implementation

-We trained the `BACPHLIP` random forest classifier on an existing dataset of 1,057 phage genomes with experimentally annotated lifestyles [@mavrich_bacteriophage_2017].
-For each genome sequence, we created a list of all possible 6-frame translation products $\geq$ 40 amino acids, and used `HMMER3` to search for the presence of 371 distinct protein domains hypothesized to be important to phage lifestyle based on their described function.
-The result of this procedure is a vector, for each phage, describing the presence (1) or absence (0) of each domain.
+Briefly, we trained the `BACPHLIP` random forest classifier on an existing dataset of 1,057 phage genomes with experimentally annotated lifestyles [@mavrich_bacteriophage_2017].
+For each genome sequence, we created a list of all possible translation products $\geq$ 40 amino acids, and used `HMMER3` to search for the presence of 371 distinct protein domains hypothesized to be important for phage lifestyle classification based on their described function in the `CDD` database [@lu_cddsparcle_2020].
+The result of this procedure is a vector, for each phage, describing the presence (1) or absence (0) of each domain within the indicated phage genome.

-We randomly split the phage dataset into training and testing sets (60:40 split, 634 and 423 phages) and established a condensed dataset of 206 putatively useful protein domains for use in downstream phage classification (removing from the initial set of 371 any protein domains that were present at low abundance in the training data).
-Finally, we fit a Random Forest classifier to our labeled training data using cross-validation to tune hyper-parameters.
+We randomly split the phage dataset into training and testing sets (60:40 split, 634 and 423 phages) and established a condensed set of 206 putatively useful protein domains for use in downstream phage classification (removing any protein domains that were present at low abundance in the training data).
+Finally, we fit a random forest classifier to predict labeled training data (*i.e.* temperate or virulent) using the vector of protein domain presence/absence as the sole input and cross-validation to tune model hyper-parameters.
 The best performing model from this search, when re-fit to the entire training set, achieved 99.8% predictive accuracy (633/634 correct predictions) on the training data and 98.3% classification accuracy (415/423) on the fully independent testing set data.
-For comparison, on this same testing set of phages, this accuracy value greatly exceeded that of the existing `PHACTS` software but also exceeded the results reported by @mavrich_bacteriophage_2017 (79% and 95.5% accuracy, respectively).
+For comparison, on this same testing set of phages, the accuracy of `BACPHLHIP` greatly exceeds that of the existing `PHACTS` software but also improves on the results reported by
+@mavrich_bacteriophage_2017 (79% and 95.5% accuracy, respectively).

 # Discussion

-Across all tested datasets, BACPHLIP substantially outperforms existing methods for classifying phage lifestyles.
-Our approach relies on access to training data (phages with known lifestyles) and we encourage users to recognize the contribution made by @mavrich_bacteriophage_2017.
-We emphasize that the existing dataset is made up almost exclusively of phages from within the *Caudovirales* order and is further biased towards a small number of hosts (95% infect species within the orders *Actinobacteria*, *Gammaproteobacteria*, and *Bacilli*).
-We thus urge caution when predicting the lifestyle of phages outside of these orders.
-We also further reiterate that BACPHLIP was developed for use on complete phage genomes and performance on fragmented or partially assembled genomes is likely to be substantially degraded; users are strongly encouraged to ensure that the starting assumptions are met prior to running BACPHLIP.
-We anticipate that the accuracy of BACPHLIP will increase in future releases as: i) more phylogenetically diverse phages become available for training the classifier (potentially via analysis of prophages and/or meta-genomic studies) and ii) discovery and annotation of conserved protein domains improves to encapsulate new domains and more phylogenetic diversity amongst the existing protein domains that BACPHLIP currently relies on.
+Across all tested datasets and several measurements of accuracy, `BACPHLIP` substantially outperforms existing methods for classifying phage lifestyles.
+We emphasize that the `BACPHLIP` model relies on an existing labeled dataset that is made up almost exclusively of phages from within the *Caudovirales* order and is further biased towards a small number of hosts (95% infect species within the orders *Actinobacteria*, *Gammaproteobacteria*, and *Bacilli*).
+We thus urge caution when predicting the lifestyle of phages outside of these phylogenetic orders.
+We also further reiterate that `BACPHLIP` was developed for use on complete phage genomes and performance on fragmented or partially assembled genomes is likely to be degraded; users are strongly encouraged to ensure that the starting assumptions (re-itereated extensively in the package documentation) are met prior to running `BACPHLIP`.
+We anticipate that the accuracy of `BACPHLIP` will increase in future releases as: i) more phylogenetically diverse phages become available for training the classifier (potentially via analysis of prophages and/or meta-genomic studies) and ii) discovery and annotation of conserved protein domains improves to encapsulate new domains and more phylogenetic diversity amongst the existing protein domains that `BACPHLIP` currently relies on.

 # Acknowledgements